Jon Lovett: Crooked Media

 Starting in March 2016, Lovett co-hosted The Ringer's political podcast Keepin' it 1600 with former fellow Obama staffers Jon Favreau, Dan Pfeiffer, and Tommy Vietor.
-The podcast was intended to cover the 2016 presidential race, and not expected to continue after that.
+The podcast was intended to cover the 2016 presidential race and not expected to continue after that.
 But after the November 2016 election, Lovett, Favreau and Vietor wished to become engaged in politics again without having to leave Los Angeles or return to political campaigning.
 So they founded a liberal media company, Crooked Media, with the flagship podcast Pod Save America.
-Crooked Media, and Pod Save America in particular, has been compared to previous left-wing efforts like Air America to match America's Conservative talk radio, and Lovett has been characterized as providing comic relief to the programming.
+Crooked Media, and Pod Save America in particular, has been compared to previous left-wing efforts like Air America to match America's conservative talk radio, and Lovett has been characterized as providing comic relief to the programming.
 The company has since launched a range of podcasts, several of which regularly feature Lovett.

 In March 2017, Lovett began hosting Lovett or Leave It, a panel show podcast produced by Crooked Media.
-The podcast, typically recorded in front of a live audience in Los Angeles, with Lovett and Crooked Media, embarked on national and international tours featuring live versions of both Pod Save America and Lovett or Leave It.
-Lovett was also involved in launching Crooked Media's voter recruitment and education project, Vote Save America.
+The podcast, typically recorded in front of a live audience in Los Angeles, embarked on national and international tours featuring live versions of both Pod Save America and Lovett or Leave It.
+He was also involved in launching Crooked Media's voter recruitment and education project, Vote Save America.
+During the 2017 Virginia gubernatorial election, Lovett supported and door knocked for Tom Perriello in the Democratic primary.
+After the primary he along with Pod Save America campaigned for Northam days before the Election.